Tempo logotype

 OnePlan is built on the Microsoft cloud.
 Organizations that prefer to avoid Microsoft cloud dependencies – for vendor neutrality, data residency, or strategic reasons – should evaluate that dependency as part of procurement.
 Tempo needs only Jira and Atlassian infrastructure.

-Tempo holds SOC 2 Type 2, ISO 27001 and ISO 27701, HIPAA, GDPR, and CCPA certifications for Tempo Cloud, meeting enterprise procurement requirements for most regulated industries.
+Tempo holds SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS certifications, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA for Tempo Cloud, meeting enterprise procurement requirements for most regulated industries.
 Data Center deployments operate under their own compliance posture.
 OnePlan's compliance posture is tied to its Microsoft cloud infrastructure.

 For organizations whose Project Online use cases centered on portfolio hierarchy, resource management, and financial tracking for Jira-based delivery, yes.
-Tempo Structure PPM provides custom hierarchies, Tempo Capacity Planner covers resource capacity and skills-based assignment, and Tempo Financial Manager provides budget vs. actuals and CapEx/OpEx.
+Tempo Structure PPM provides custom hierarchies, Tempo Capacity Planner covers resource capacity and skills-based assignment, and Tempo Financial Manager provides budget vs. actuals, CapEx/OpEx, and revenue and cost forecasting with project and portfolio profitability.
 For use cases that involved tight Microsoft Project desktop or SharePoint integration, OnePlan may offer a more direct transition within the Microsoft ecosystem.

 Related comparisons: - Tempo vs Meisterplan - Tempo vs ServiceNow SPM - Tempo vs Azure DevOps